heysafronov/my-localstorage/README.md

-# Easy Using localStorage with JavaScript
+# Easy use localStorage with JavaScript

 You can use with React, Angular, Vue, etc. Playground [here](https://codesandbox.io/s/my-localstorage-drzxj).